Aryagarg23/Terminally-Addicted/README.md

 ## Features 🚀

-- 🎵 **Spotify Integration** : Use `/sp` commands to control your jams without ever leaving the terminal.
+- 🎵 **Spotify Integration** : Use `$sp` commands to control your jams without ever leaving the terminal.
 Play, pause, skip tracks, or jump to your favorite song like a true command-line DJ. 🎶
-- 🐙 **GitHub Issue Manager** : `/git` lets you manage your repos, create, close, and comment on issues—all from within the terminal.
+- 🐙 **GitHub Issue Manager** : `$git` lets you manage your repos, create, close, and comment on issues—all from within the terminal.
 GitHub?
 More like GitGood! 💻
-- 📋 **Todoist Task Manager** : `/todo` helps you stay productive with your ever-growing task list.
+- 📋 **Todoist Task Manager** : `$todo` helps you stay productive with your ever-growing task list.
 Add tasks, list them, or avoid them entirely while browsing ASCII art.
 We don't judge. 😉
-- 🤖 **GPT Chatbot** : `/chat` to have those deep, philosophical convos with a bot.
+- 🤖 **GPT Chatbot** : `$chat` to have those deep, philosophical convos with a bot.
 Or just get it to tell you a joke.
 We got range. 💬
 - 📺 **YouTube Video Viewer** : `/yt` lets you watch videos in your terminal, because who needs high-def videos when you can have **ASCII art**?! 🎥🤓
 - 🔧 **Environment Manager** : `/set env` to tweak your environment on the fly.
 And yes, you’ll be editing it with Vim.
 Terminal nerds, rejoice! 🚀